European Humanism in the Making

 FUCE Summer School

-Panel debate with students participating in the summer school moderated by Peter Hanenberg, Professor for German and Culture Studies at Universidade Católica Portuguesa in Lisbon, Vice-Rector for Research and Innovation and Director of CADOS, Católica Doctoral School.
-He coordinates the second course on literature, the arts, translation and European Identity of the summer school program.
+Panel debate on Thursday 6 July 2023 with students participating in the summer school moderated by Peter Hanenberg, Professor for German and Culture Studies at Universidade Católica Portuguesa in Lisbon, Vice-Rector for Research and Innovation and Director of CADOS, Católica Doctoral School.

 Once again, Europe and mainly the European Union seem to be in a crisis.
 In a certain sense, Europe has always been in crisis.
 Europe’s crisis seems to be Europe´s mode of being.
 More than ever, it is necessary to debate experiences, fears and hopes concerning Europe, trying to find out which will be the future of a project in which unity and diversity come together.